 - A copy of the thesis abstract (refer to the Graduate College Thesis Manual for format; however, the limit on length does not apply for this submission).
 Supplied by student.

-- A concise (300 word maximum) description of the significance of the research presented in the dissertation or thesis.
-This may be based on the abstract but written in language suitable for faculty from neighboring disciplines.
+- A concise (300-word maximum) description of the significance of the research presented in the dissertation or thesis.
+This may be based on the abstract but it should be written in language suitable for faculty from neighboring or allied disciplines.
 Supplied by student.